Actively Recruiting

 - Left ventricular ejection fraction less than 35%

-- Acute ST-elevation myocardial infarction within 3 months
+- Acute ST-elevation myocardial infarction within the past 3 months

 - Previous coronary artery bypass graft surgery